 During the Healthy Baby Voucher Program the staff members of the LHMC and the surrounding PHUs are trained and supported so that complications are noticed in time and patients can be referred and treated quickly.

-The program has been received with great enthusiasm by the surrounding PHUs because it is now easier to refer women urgently and there are no longer any barriers in terms of transport and admission costs.
-The PHUs will of course continue to provide care for uncomplicated childbirths, so the knowledge and skills will not be lost.
-With this program, care in the Tonkolili and Valunia chiefdom for pregnant women and their babies has been considerably improved and we succeed in reducing maternal mortality.
+The program has been received with great enthusiasm by the surrounding PHUs as it is now easier to refer women urgently and there are no longer any barriers to transport and admission costs.
+The PHUs will of course continue to provide care for uncomplicated deliveries, so that the knowledge and skills are not lost.
+With this program, care in the Tonkolili and Valunia chiefdom for pregnant women and their babies has been significantly improved and we succeed in reducing maternal mortality.